--The affected population in Regions III and VII are farmers.
+-The number of affected barangays in Regions II and III are currently being validated.

 -Since last quarter of 2023, the rivers, wells, and streams which are the primary and alternative water sources in some areas in nine (9) municipalities in Basilan have been affected by El Nino.
 This resulted in water shortage.